-Where a student already has had some practical experience he may be eligible for exemption from some or all of the above requirements for practical experience.
+Where a student already has had some practical experience (through actual practical work or through working as a cost accountant or in a similar job in an industry where there is opportunity for observing work and processes) he may be eligible for exemption from some or all of the above requirements for practical experience.
 Application for exemption shall be made to the Dean of the Faculty of Commerce, and must be accompanied by a signed statement from employers giving the nature of the work performed and the duration of each category of work.

 7.20 (a), 7.21 (b) Materials and manufacturing processes.
 Economic and production aspects of product development.
 Quality control.
 Plant location and layout.
 Materials handling.
 Plant maintenance.
 Work Study.
-Organisation and methods.
+Organization and methods.
 Wage incentives.
 Job evaluation.
 Work sampling.
 Aspects of manufacturing decision theory.